 Establishing a Service Learning Program

-To create a service learning program, the HQWBL coordinator/teacher/point of contact and/or students can conduct initial research to determine community needs, including conducting surveys, consulting community agency representatives, and coordinating with local media.
+To create a service learning program, the HQWBL coordinator/teacher/point-of-contact and/or students can conduct initial research to determine community needs, including conducting surveys, consulting community agency representatives, and coordinating with local media.
 Once key public issues have been identified and analyzed, expectations for program scope and rigor must be set.
-Expectations for the program and for the students must be based on student abilities and areas of interest as well as community needs and the school’s goals and vision.
+Expectations for the program and for the students must be based on student abilities and areas of interest, as well as community needs and the school’s goals and vision.
 Because all HQWBL experiences depend on cultivating community relationships, consider collaborating with people in existing programs that may complement the new service learning program.
 Service learning may take place in conjunction with CTSO experiences.

 Once high-level decisions about the program have been made, standards, expectations, and responsibilities must be drafted for all stakeholders.
-HQWBL coordinator/teacher/point of contact must develop training materials and provide a service learning training agreement to be signed by the HQWBL coordinator/teacher/point of contact, the student, the parent/guardian, and the project contact.
+The HQWBL coordinator/teacher/point-of-contact must develop training materials and provide a service learning training agreement to be signed by the HQWBL coordinator/teacher/point-of-contact, the student, the parent/guardian, and the project contact.

 Effective service learning programs provide closure as well as time for reflection, so that students may think critically about the service learning experiences.
 Additionally, consider celebrating student service through certificates, assemblies, or media coverage.
 Elicit feedback to improve the program and to ensure the continual involvement of students and community members.